-Since 2012, APOPO has been working under the umbrella of its partner Norwegian People’s Aid (NPA), one of the leading humanitarian mine clearance operators in Angola and around the world.
+From 2012 to 2018, APOPO worked under the umbrella of partner Norwegian People’s Aid (NPA), one of the leading humanitarian mine clearance operators in Angola and around the world.
 NPA has been surveying and clearing minefields in Angola since 1995 and has a comprehensive mine action capacity within which APOPO's mine detection rats (MDR) are a highly effective component as a fast and low-cost response.
 Notably, APOPO completed a minefield in Malele, Zaire province one year in advance due to the highly effective speed of the MDR.

 The landmine problem in Angola is a legacy of decades of fighting during the war of independence against its former colonial ruler Portugal and the ensuing civil war.
 In 2002 Angola entered a new era of peace and reconciliation unprecedented in its history.

 Despite substantial development in its capital Luanda, rural Angola still has vast areas that remain heavily contaminated with landmines, undeveloped, and among the poorest in the world.
 It is estimated that one fifth of Angola’s population is affected by landmines and explosive remnants of war (ERW).
 Landmines not only kill and maim innocent people, but also isolate communities from basic needs such as water sources and travel routes, and productive land crucial for growing crops and grazing livestock.